Convolutional Neural Networks

 “The promise of deep learning is not that computers will start to think like humans.
 That’s a bit like asking an apple to become an orange.
 Rather, it demonstrates that given a large enough data set, fast enough processors, and a sophisticated enough algorithm, computers can begin to accomplish tasks that used to be completely left in the realm of human perception — like recognizing cat videos on the web (and other, perhaps more useful purposes).”

 If you want to learn more about the theory behind neural networks, this series of videos provides a fantastic overview.
 Coursera also offers a series of lectures via YouTube, and a simple Google search will yield dozens of other videos and courses.

 As for us?
 We’re excited by the possibilities — and relieved that HAL isn’t one of them.
-And if you want to know more about who “we” are, check out our team: www.verypossible.com/team.
+And if you want to know more about who “we” are, meet our team.